vyasparthm/Traffic-Sign-Classifier/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 27839
+* The number of training examples: 34799
-* The size of the validation set is 4410
+* The number of validation examples: 4410
-* The size of test set is 12630
+* The number of testing examples: 12630
 * The shape of a traffic sign image is 32*32*3
 * The number of unique classes/labels in the data set is 43